About the Event

 Annual Meeting participants can apply for the Annual Meeting Travel Grants, Judith Plaskow Travel Grant, or the Religion and the Arts Travel Grant.

-How far are the hotels to the Hynes Convention Center?
+How far are the hotels to the Colorado Convention Center?

-Half of our contracted hotels are located a quick 10-minute walk or less from the Hynes Convention Center.
-The rest are still close by—no more than 1.5 miles away, which is about a 25-minute walk.
+Most of our contracted hotels are located within a 10-minute walk or less from the Colorado Convention Center.
+To view a map of our contracted hotels, click here.

 How do I reserve a hotel room in the Annual Meeting room block?